Gauravi-07/Invisibility-cloak/README.md

 # Invisibility Cloak Using OpenCV and Flask

-This project creates an "invisibility cloak" effect using OpenCV and Python, integrated into a Flask web application.
+This project creates an "invisibility cloak" effect using OpenCV and Python, and it is integrated into a Flask web application.
+The application captures a background, identifies specific cloak colors, and makes the wearer appear invisible by blending the cloak with the background.

 ## Features